 Congress passed, and the President signed into law, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which provided for a national moratorium on evictions.
-That moratorium expired on July 24, 2020; however, since then, the Centers for Disease Control (CDC) used its authority to extend an eviction moratorium through December 31, 2020.
+That moratorium initially expired on July 24, 2020; however, since then, the Centers for Disease Control (CDC) has used its authority to extend the moratorium through June 30, 2021.
 In order to receive this rental protection, you must sign a sworn declaration under penalty of perjury that you satisfy certain criteria and provide that document to your landlord or property owner.
 A copy of that form can be found here.

 Granite Staters should consult the State Department’s travel advisory page before making any travel plans.
 If you are stranded abroad, notify the State Department of your situation via their 24/7 hotline:

 - Callers located in the U.S. and Canada: 888-407-4747

 - Callers located overseas: 202-501-4444

 Travelers abroad should also enroll in the Smart Traveler Enrollment Program to receive updates.